z3h4/useful-commands/RoR/interview_questions.md

 ### Lambdas

+- Lambdas are essentially procs with some distinguishing factors.
-- Lambdas are procs that behave like methods, meaning they enforce arity and return as methods rather than in their parent scope.
+- They are more like "regular" methods in two ways:
+  - they enforce arity (the number of arguments passed) when they're called and
+  - they use "normal" returns.

 ### Ruby `yield` Keyword

+- `yield` is a Ruby keyword that calls a block when you use it.
 - `yield` is a Ruby keyword that is used to transfer control from a method to a block and then back to the method again once the block is executed.
-- `yield` is a Ruby keyword that calls a block when you use it.

 ### What are the differences between Procs and Lambdas?